department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/README.md

-- **Key result #3**: (potential OKR, not yet vetted with debt team) Increase the number of debt payments made by veterans, by clicking on the debt link in My VA
+- **Key result #3**: (potential OKR, not yet vetted with debt team) Increase the number of debt payments made by veterans, using the debt information link in My VA